How To Create Magnetic Photo Frames With Magnetic Tape

 - With the use of additional magnets, create a magnetic fixing point with self-adhesive magnets to attract your photo frames too.

 In this application, we will use the FerroPaint® method and cover the second approach as an alternative option below.
 Fortunately for Eric, he had already painted his walls with FerroPaint® (not that you would know as he has painted over the charcoal grey FerroPaint® with your own emulsion) and therefore has a ferrous wall that magnets will attract too.
-If you find yourself a step behind and want to create your own ferrous wall, please visit our customer application on how to apply FerroPaint®.

 With your ferrous wall installed, here is what you will need to create your magnetic photo frames: